-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Network PlatinumChoice PPO
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Network Health Medicare Anywhere PPO

-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2020.
+This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2021.
 It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Network PlatinumChoice, is offered by Network Health Insurance Corporation.
+This plan, Network Health Medicare Anywhere, is offered by Network Health Insurance Corporation.
 (When this Evidence of Coverage says "we," "us," or "our," it means Network Health Insurance Corporation.
-When it says "plan" or "our plan," it means Network PlatinumChoice).
+When it says "plan" or "our plan," it means Network Health Medicare Anywhere.)

-Customer service has free language interpreter services available for non-English speakers (phone numbers are printed on the back cover of this booklet).
+Our member experience team has free language interpreter services available for non-English speakers (phone numbers are printed on the back cover of this booklet).

 This material is available for free in other formats.
-For more information, please contact customer service at 800-378-5234, Monday through Friday, 8 a.m. to 8 p.m.
-TTY users should call 800-947-3529.
-From October 1, 2019 through March 31, 2020, we are available every day, from 8 a.m. to 8 p.m.
+For more information, please contact our member experience team at 800-378-5234 (TTY 800-947-3529), Monday-Friday from 8 a.m. to 8 p.m.
+From October 1, 2020 through March 31, 2021, we are available every day, from 8 a.m. to 8 p.m.

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2021.
+Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2022.

-The formulary, pharmacy network, and/or provider network may change at any time.
+The formulary, pharmacy network and/or provider network may change at any time.
 You will receive notice when necessary.